icosa-foundation/open-brush/README.md

 1. [Contact Sketchfab](https://sketchfab.com/developers/oauth) for a client ID and secret before you can upload to their service.
+1. Follow the steps to [create your secrets file](#-Generating-Secrets-file).
+    Add a new item to the **Secrets** field.
-1. Add the client ID and secret to the `Secrets` file.
+1. Add the client ID and secret to the field.
 1. Set the service as **Sketchfab**.
 Leave the API key blank.

 ## FBX file support